benjag/magazine/wp-content/plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 The free plan has a set of social media tools that can help you increase your traffic, shares and follows.
 You'll have access to our social sharing bars (horizontal, floating and native), custom facebook shares and also to our welcome bar.

 Included in the free package is also our basic 'Most Shared Pages' panel.
 This will give you a brief understanding which pages are getting more shares on your website and in which networks.
-Please notice that some of the abovementioned features have some customization options which are reserved to our paid users.
+Please notice that some of the above mentioned features have some customization options which are reserved to our paid users.
 These include: color, shape & twitter handle.

 **Are there any short codes available?**